Episode 1: Hugh Merrill

 Recorded in Kansas City, Missouri in November of 2017.

-Episode 1 features a rather long interview with a colleague of mine Hugh Merrill.
-I’ve known Hugh both as an artist and as a professor at the Kansas City Art Institute.
-In passing, I learned a lot of interesting things about Hugh over the years, and he’s a prominent figure in the art community of Kansas City.
-He’s a professor, active studio artist, he travels to China about once a year to make prints, and supports lots of activities around the city including many social causes and philanthropic programs.
-It’s amazing that he can juggle it all, but he does and all along the way there is a massive trove of creative output coming out of his studio.
+Episode one features an interview with artist and lifelong printmaker Hugh Merrill.
+Chances are, Hugh has taught you at some point, or most likely someone you know.
+Today he is an artist and a professor at the Kansas City Art Institute.
+Over the years I’ve had many encounters with Hugh because he’s a prominent figure in the Kansas City art community.
+If he’s not teaching, he’s in his studio, or maybe a badass studio in China somewhere (he travels there to print almost every year).
+When he’s not abroad, Hugh supports lots of activities around the city including many social causes and philanthropic programs.
+Most recently he put his support behind Print League KC, the new KC community printshop!
+It’s amazing that he can juggle it all, but he does, and all along the way there is a massive trove of creative output coming out of his studio.

-When I first knew Hugh I ran a community printshop where we hosted artists from around the area to do their projects.
-Hugh was the backbone to this operation and had “donated” just about the entire shop to the cause, making it the best community shop in the Midwest for the short time it existed.
-Anyway, it was funny because Hugh wasn’t around a lot, but once in a while he would roll through and drop piles of his prints on us.
-“Sell these and raise money for the shop,” he would say.
-Even with that direction, what were a bunch of artists going to do with a bunch of amazing prints?
-It’s hard enough selling our own stuff!
-To say the least, that’s just my personal memory of Hugh’s supportive nature and generosity, and it’s been great sitting and hearing more of his stories.
-It’s proof of concept for this show, if you ask me, because now Hugh’s stories are preserved for the future.
-I hope you enjoy it.
+When I first met Hugh I ran a now-defunct community shop where we hosted artists from around the area.
+Hugh was the backbone to this operation and had “donated” almost the entire shop to the cause.
+For the short time it existed, it was the best community printshop in the Midwest.
+It was funny because Hugh wasn’t around a lot, but once in a while he would roll through and drop piles of his prints on me saying, “Sell these and raise money for the shop.”
+Never mind that I am not a print dealer, it was still a great demonstration of the things he values most, community and printmaking.
+It was great sitting down to chat with Hugh, and it proves the potential of podcasts.
+Hugh’s stories will now be preserved for the future, and there are more artists to come.
+I hope you enjoy it!